 See if there are any customer service resume skills you possess, but which you haven’t been able to work into your experience section.

 If you find any, just add them to the list.

 Pro Tip: Don’t go overboard with your skills.
 List up to 10 and pick the ones you’re really good at.
 This way you’ll not fall victim to the so-called presenter’s paradox.

 Looking for more inspiration as to what skills would look great on a customer service resume?
 Take a look at the lists below:

-Customer Service Soft Skills
+Customer Service Skills for a Resume

 - Improving Customer Experience